Harry Potter cast rumours for new TV series

 Who could play Minerva McGonagall?

-There are numerous rumours about who could take on the role of Hogwarts Deputy Head Minerva McGonagall.
+There are numerous rumours about who could take on the role of Hogwarts deputy head Minerva McGonagall.

-Obviously, at this time neither of these names are locked in, meaning a brand new contender could also emerge to take the role previously played by the late Dame Maggie Smith.
+Obviously, at this time none of these names are locked in, meaning a brand new contender could also emerge to take the role.

 Who could play Rubeus Hagrid?